-We have a super time at lunch each Monday at Purley Downs Golf Club.
+We have a super time at lunch each Monday at Farleigh Court Golf Club.

-Our membership is varied with folks employed in a wide range of occupations from gardeners to teachers, doctors, accountants, bank managers, therapists, consultants, personal trainer, insurance, engineering, scientist, florist, recruitment consultant, care professional, you name it we have it.
+Our membership is varied with folks employed in a wide range of occupations from gardeners to teachers, doctors, accountants, bank managers, therapists, consultants, personal trainer, insurance broker, engineer, scientist, florist, recruitment consultant, care professional, church minister, personal assistant, professor, software developer, you name it we have them all.